TriplyDB/Documentation/docs/triply-client/index.md

 ---
-title: "Triply-DB"
+title: "Triply-Client"
 path: "/docs/triply-client"
 ---

-# Triply Client

 Triply Client is the programming library that makes it easy to interact with TriplyDB instances.
 Triply Client allows you to automate most operations that can be performed through the TriplyDB GUI.

 This document is a work in progress.
 Please contact [mailto:support@triply.cc](support@triply.cc) for more information.

 ## Getting started

 This section gets you up and running with the Triply Client by setting up a simple script.
 The script will use Triply Client in order to interact with a specific TriplyDB instance.

 ### Installation